Raspberry Moscow Mule

 Two Raspberry Mules are shown on a marble background, with a striped blue cloth, limes and raspberries

-Quick Tips for Making Raspberry Mules
+Quick Tips for Making this Raspberry Mule recipe

 • Not a vodka lover?
 Using gin in place of it here would make it a RASPBERRY Gin Gin Mule, and I know that would be delicious!